icklekitten/MooseX-AttributeFilter/README.md

 MooseX::AttributeFilter is a port of [MooX::AttributeFilter](https://metacpan.org/pod/MooX::AttributeFilter) to [Moose](https://metacpan.org/pod/Moose).

-Filter is like a `coerce` sub but is called as a method so can see object instance.

-Filter is like a `trigger` but is called before attribute value is set.
+A filter a method that is called before an attribute value is set (by accessor or constructor).
+It is called before coercions, type checks, and triggers.

+It is called as a method (so receives the object) with the new attribute value as its first parameter, and the old attribute value as the second parameter.
+(When called from constructor, no old value, so only one parameter.)
+Its return value is used as the attribute value.

+It is even called when an attribute value is build by builder methods or defaults.

+See [MooX::AttributeFilter](https://metacpan.org/pod/MooX::AttributeFilter) for more details and for use cases.

 # BUGS